 “Sit,” he tells us.

 There’s a quilt-covered loveseat facing the fireplace that we squeeze onto.
-The man brings three glasses of water from the kitchen then takes him time to settle into an armchair.
+The man brings three glasses of water from the kitchen then takes his time to settle into an armchair.

 “Can I ask your name, sir?”